 - ¼ teaspoon salt

 - ½ tablespoon fresly squeezed lime juice

 - 1-2 chipotle peppers in adobo sauce ((NOT the entire can))

 - 1 tablespoons chopped green onions (for garnishing)

-- Combine 1 cup mayonnaise, ½ cup sour cream, 2 tsp garlic powder, 1 tsp onion powder, ½ tsp dried rosemary, ¼ tsp salt, ½ tbsp freshly squeezed lime juice, ¼ tsp freshly ground black pepper, 1-2 chipotle pepper in adobo sauce, in a blender or food processor.
+- Combine 1 cup mayonnaise, ½ cup sour cream, 2 teaspoon garlic powder, 1 teaspoon onion powder, ½ teaspoon dried rosemary, ¼ teaspoon salt, ½ tablespoon freshly squeezed lime juice, ¼ teaspoon freshly ground black pepper, 1-2 chipotle pepper in adobo sauce, in a blender or food processor.

 - Blend until completely smooth.